still-standing/running-adventures/_posts/races/2019-02-01-wimbledon.markdown

 <iframe width="480" height="300" src="https://www.youtube.com/embed/tIdIqbv7SPo" frameborder="0" allowfullscreen></iframe>

 <br> ... maybe full of too many emotions!
-<br> I was thinking about **Mademoiselle-Docteur-Chérie-mon-Amour-ma-Femme-de-ma-Vie-mon-Épouse**
-<br> a.k.a. **Rambo Chérie**, not there with me...
+<br> I was thinking about **Mademoiselle-Docteur-Chérie-mon-Amour-ma-Femme-de-ma-Vie-mon-Épouse** a.k.a. **Rambo Chérie**, not there with me...
 And I just started to cry, and stopped to run.
 Looks like I am an emotional kind of guy after all.
 <br> Yeah, I stopped to run because of this song...
-And also maybe because I was not able to breath neither...
+And also because I was not able to breath neither...
-I little bit of both think actually.
+Let's say a little bit of both.
 And once you stop to run, you will continue to stop...

 #### Race log